-Refer to the individual radio manufacturer's information supplied in your InfoCase for detailed operating and care instructions.
+Refer to the Sony radio information supplied in your InfoCase for detailed operating and care instructions.

 Radio Power Switch

 The radio power switch lets you connect the dash radio to the coach batteries with the ignition switch turned off for listening while parked.
 This prevents accidental draining of the chassis (starting) battery during prolonged operation of the radio.